fontanf/localsearchsolver/README.md

 ## Sequencing module

 A specific implementation is also available for sequencing problems.
 The neighborhoods, crossovers and perturbations are already implemented.
-It is only required to provide an `append(solution, j)` method to use them:
+It is only required to provide an `append(sequence_data, j)` method to use them:
 * Local search neighborhoods:
   * Intra:
     * Shift a block of `k` consecutive elements